heavyblotto/memorativa/docs/memorativa-design.md

 - **How**: the form of expression of the archetype - *the expression vector*
 - **Where**: the form of expression of the archetype in the conceptual field of activity - *the mundane vector*

-Additionally, each percept-triplet has an identifying **title** and description to distinguish it from it's archetype vector (the what).
+Additionally, each percept-triplet has an identifying **title** and **description** to distinguish it from it's archetype vector (the what).
 The title/distinction pair serves as a distinct, compact, verbal prototype for the structure.

-Each of these conceptual correlations originate from an observer that has a certain cosmological orientation, that is, of an perceiver of objects in time and space on Earth.
+Each of these conceptual correlations originate from an observer that has a certain cosmological orientation, that is, *of a perceiver of objects in time and space on Earth*.

 Percept-triplets can be applied to humans, things, and events to calculate encapsulating concepts.
 Keywords can be used as identifiers to correlate percepts to a data dictionary of concepts.